 Schedule to arrive at our starting hotel by 5:00 p.m. on Day 1.

 Schedule flight home to depart after 11:30 a.m. on Day 13.

 Complimentary airport shuttle service is provided to starting hotel and return to airport from Holland America Line.Additional information will be provided in final documents.

 Moderate walking is required to enjoy this tour to its fullest.

 US and Canadian Dollar

 Hair dryer, iron, ironing board at most hotels.
-Guest laundry on board the ms Volendam.
-Exercise room & swimming pool on board the ms Volendam and at Hotel Captain Cook in Anchorage.
+Guest laundry, for a fee, on board the MS Volendam.
+Exercise room & swimming pool on board the MS Volendam and at Hotel Captain Cook in Anchorage.

 "Country Club" casual attire (excluding jeans and shorts) is recommended for dinners on your cruise.
-However, the last night is the Captain's Farewell Dinner and it is required that men wear a jacket and tie and ladies should bring along a nice dress, skirt & blouse or a nice pants suit.
+However, the last night is the Captain's Farewell Dinner and it is required that men wear a dress shirt & suit coat and ladies should bring along a nice dress, skirt & blouse or a nice pants suit.
 If you do not feel comfortable dressing for dinner in the formal dining room, there are alternate casual dining choices while on board.
 You may eat in the Lido Restaurant or choose room service, both are complimentary.
 A valid US Passport is required for travel to/from the United States.